aqiluqman/feedme-mcd/README.md

 ---

 ## Project Structure
-The goal is to organize the files with MVC architecture in mind.
+The goal is to organize the files with MVC architecture in mind for readability.
 ```
 ├── src/
 │ ├── controllers/